splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Use cases for private locations
 =================================

-* Test private applications that aren't exposed to the public
+* Test private applications that aren't exposed to the public.
-* Test pre-production applications which don't have public staging sites
+* Test pre-production applications which don't have public staging sites.
-* Gain a higher level of flexibility in giving Splunk Synthetic Monitoring access to applications
+* Gain a higher level of flexibility in giving Splunk Synthetic Monitoring access to applications.
-* Test from locations not currently supported by Splunk Synthetic Monitoring's public locations
+* Test from locations not currently supported by Splunk Synthetic Monitoring's public locations.

 Requirements